gabivaleriano/HealthDataBR/README.md

 # HealthDataBR
 A repository with classification problems from the Unified Health System (SUS) in Brazil.

-Data present is this dataset was orignally extracted from the DATASUS, the TI department of SUS.
+Data present is this dataset was originally extracted from DATASUS, the TI department of SUS.
 We adopted databases of the Notifiable Diseases Information System (SINAM).

-The main branch includes a file with functions for data visualization and evaluating Machine Learning (ML) model performance.
+The main branch includes a file with functions for data visualization and evaluating Machine Learning (ML) models performance.

 The repository is structured as follows: